Ryan Aplin: Arkansas State

 Aplin was named the running backs coach at Arkansas State in 2021, returning to the Red Wolves sideline for the first time since he was their quarterback.

 Georgia Southern

 Aplin was hired by Georgia Southern in 2022 and served as their tight ends and inside receivers coach, as well as their passing game coordinator.
 In 2022, the explosive Georgia Southern passing offense saw All-Sun Belt quarterback Kyle Vantreese throw for 4,253 passing yards and 27 touchdowns.
 The Eagles finished with a 6-7 record.

 In 2023, Georgia Southern's passing offense finished in the top-20 nationally in passing yards per game.
 Georgia Southern finished with a 6-7 record, making the Myrtle Beach Bowl.

 In 2024, Ryan Aplin was promoted to offensive coordinator by the Georgia Southern Eagles.
 The Eagles' offense was average, finishing 69th out of 134 in scoring offense nationally.

-Aplin is expected to be the offensive coordinator for the 2025 Georgia Southern Eagles.
+However, the team finished with an 8–5 record and a bowl game victory, with the offense being the better performing unit on the season.
+Georgia Southern's 2025 squad again finished with a nationally average offense, but again compiled a bowl game-winning season at 7–6 where the Eagles' offense was their strong point.